kevireilly/consoul/README.md

       level: 'none'
     });

+**Note:** removal of logging as a build process is likely still a good idea

-Each log `level` will log itself and everything below it according to the following list.
+Each log `level` will output itself and everything below it according to the following list.
 For instance, `warn` will only log `warn` and `error`.

     all